 Written homework assignments.
 Your written assignments should be your own original work.
-You should formally cite the ideas and words of your research sources.
+You should formally cite the ideas and words of your research sources, including direct quotes from the textbook.
 You are encouraged to ask a trusted person to proofread your assignments before you turn them in--but no one else should revise or rewrite your work.

 Reusing past work.
-In general, you are prohibited in university courses from turning in work from a past class to your current class, even if you modify it.
+In general, you are prohibited in University courses from turning in work from a past class to your current class, even if you modify it.
 If you want to build on past research or revisit a topic you've explored in previous courses, please discuss the situation with the instructor.

 Falsifying research or results.
 All research you will conduct in this course is intended to be a learning experience; you should never feel tempted to make your results or your research look more successful than it was.
-The course evaluation emphasizes the methodological choices over the actual results.
+The course evaluation emphasizes methodological choices over the actual results.

 Collaboration and informal peer-review.
 The course includes many opportunities for formal collaboration with your classmates.
 Study groups and peer-review are encouraged, but you should only turn in work that is yours.
-If you're unsure about a particular situation, please feel free just to ask ahead of time.
+If you're unsure about a particular situation, please just ask Dr. Kaizar ahead of the due date.